Jbudnick/Interview-Attendance-Case-Study/README.md

   <img src="interview/images/Year.png" width = 1100>
 </p>

-Previous analysis of days and months could be scewed by what we observe in the above plot.
+Previous analysis of days and months could be skewed by what we observe in the above plot.
 Since the interview data starts partially through 2015, certain months will be have data from both years while other months may only consist of data from a single year.
 This shows the importance of the "Percent Observed Attendance" which ignores overall counts and scales appropriately.

 ## **Cross-validation**